tacoavengers/singly-linked-list/README.md

 LL1.add_begin(10)
 LL1.print_LL()
 ```
-Next, when we submit the first node, it will become the head.
-So we need to make sure it is referred to as the head of the list.
-We can do this by storing the new-node.ref = head.

-Next, the reference of the new node will be stored in the head.
+1) We grab a blank node class card and insert some data.
+2) We assign it the variable new_node
+3) The new node must have a reference to the head.
+That is why we have new_node.ref = self.head.
+4) Since this will be the new node of the linked list, the head neds to point to the new node.
+Therefore, new_node = self.head.